Aquafina-water-bottle/jp-mining-note/docs/docs/alternatives.md

-This page is dedicated to cataloguing various note types and decks. that isn't [**jp-mining-note**](/jp-mining-note/).
+This page is dedicated to gathering various note types and decks that isn't [**jp-mining-note**](/jp-mining-note/).
 These are added in order of when I first come across the note type, so it's roughly ordered from the oldest to newest note types.